 Any lateness must be explained to the relevant Head of Year who will take whatever action necessary.
-Any students late to school must go to Secondary Administration to sign in.
+Any students late to school must go to Front Reception to sign in.
 DO NOT GO STRIAGHT TO CLASS.
-You will sign in using KIOSK which will issue you a late to class pass which you are to give to your teacher.
+You will sign in with the help of the Attendance Officer who will issue you a late to class pass which you are to give to your teacher.